george-pov/YTSkedy/docs/api/operations/youtube-publish-setup.md

 This is a proof-of-concept integration.
 The credentials are static and shared: every publish through a platform acts on the single YouTube channel that minted that channel's refresh token, regardless of which user is signed in to YTSkedy.
-A per-user Google OAuth flow is deferred.
+Google OAuth is platform-scoped, not user-scoped.
 You can configure more than one channel by repeating this runbook for another YouTube platform.
 Do not commit any value produced here.

 ## Prerequisites